 As in most Asian cultures, the elderly are well-respected in Singapore culture.
 This was carried over from the Chinese and Malaysian culture.

 Anywhere you go in Singapore, you may address any of the elderly, especially with Chinese background, as uncle or auntie – even if you don’t have any relationship to them.

 It’s just polite.

 It is considered rude to call anybody older than you by their names – even if their names are stated clearly on their name tags.

-So the next time you are ordering food in the hawker center, you can practice your respect.
+So the next time you are ordering food in the hawker center, or at any of the other great places to eat in Singapore, you can practice your respect.
 “Auntie, one portion of ayam laksa, please.”